Hakerh400/esolangs/readme.md

 First install [Node.js](https://nodejs.org/en/) version v12.x or newer, then run:

 ```
-npm i eso-langs
+npm i @hakerh400/esolangs
 ```

-It will create folder `node_modules` and `eso-langs` inside it.
+It will create folder `node_modules` and `@hakerh400/esolangs` inside it.

 ## How to run

 ### CLI

-To run this program as a console application, open command line, navigate to the `node_modules/eso-langs` directory and type:
+To run this program as a console application, open command line, navigate to the `node_modules/@hakerh400/esolangs` directory and type:

 ```
 node index <language> <source> <input> <output>